 Rather than the hips being square to the mat with both legs positioned an equivalent, the leg by the opponent’s head is going to be straightened, hip dropped to the mat, and therefore the other leg bent.

 This configuration allows the Person in the top to torque his hips and torso to chase away the mat and focus the pressure greatly on the top of the rock bottom.

 Maintain contact with your BJJ opponent all the time

 To be heavier practicing your jiu-jitsu style, many practitioners will attempt to grab the opponent as tightly as possible and stiffen their bodies, as rigid as aboard.

-In Brazilian jiu jitsu, you’ll find many advanced fighters try to maintain contact with their BJJ opponent’s body the whole time (almost surfing on the opponent) and ride the top of an unstable object.
+In Brazilian jiu-jitsu, you’ll find many advanced fighters trying to maintain contact with their BJJ opponent’s body the whole time (almost surfing on the opponent) and ride the top of an unstable object.

 This is the feeling that you simply are trying to find in a BJJ match, your opponent is carrying your body weight, but you’re fluid enough to adapt to their attempts to flee.

 Apply these Brazilian jiu jitsu pressure rules and sure your BJJ opponent will ask you after the roll “How much do you weigh anyway!?!”